Isn't using an agent free when you buy? Well, this is one of the most common questions we get from new homebuyers:

 Sure, you'll have to make a downpayment of 3% - 20% of the home price, but have you considered the embedded cost of your agent?
 Since real estate agent commissions are rolled into a home’s asking price, as a buyer, you’re essentially footing the bill when it comes time to close on your home.

-Before the internet, buyer's agents had to pull home listings for their clients, drive them around on home tours, price every home based on comps, and handle all of the offer and closing paperwork manually.
+Before the internet, buyer's agents had to manually filter and pull home listings for their clients, drive them around on home tours, price every home based on comps, and handle all of the offer and closing paperwork manually.

-Here are a few examples of how the mobile revolution (circa 2008 - 2012) has drastically changed home buying in ways that benefit both agents and consumers: mobile/bluetooth access of lockboxes, online home valuation models, real estate search apps, mobile-ready maps, aerial maps (google), street view maps (google), mobile-ready property boundary identification, e-sign via mobile device, mobile booking of home tours, mobile notary, and mortgage e-sign.
+Here are a few examples of how the mobile revolution (circa 2008 - 2012) has drastically changed home buying in ways that benefit both agents and consumers: virtual tours, bluetooth lockbox access, online home valuation models, real estate search apps, aerial maps (google), street view maps, property boundary apps, online booking of home showings, mobile notaries, and electronically signed mortgage docs.

-How can SimpleShowing afford to give back half the buyer's agent commission fee?
+How can agents afford to give back 1%?

 How we’re different:

 - Our agents are employed by SimpleShowing and focus primarily on showing homes and writing offers.
-They spend less time on prospecting for new clients, so they're able to show you homes on-demand by booking through our website or mobile app.
+They spend less time prospecting for new clients.

 - We only pair you with one of our top-rated local buying agents once you’re ready to see a home or make an offer.
 Because our buying agents only work with you once you’re ready to buy, they’re able to provide their expertise during the most important part of the buying process: getting your offer accepted and guiding you through negotiations, closing, and escrow.

 - And, because you're buying agent hasn’t spent most of his or her time driving you around or looking for new clients, we can give you full support and serious savings when you need them the most.
-So, you get thousands back when you buy with us — 1% of the purchase price of $5,000 on average towards closing costs.
+So, you keep 1% of the purchase price or $5,000 on average towards closing costs.